J. R. Ackerley: Career

-From the autumn of 1919, Ackerley attended Magdalene College, Cambridge.
-After graduation, he moved to London, where he enjoyed the cosmopolitan capital and continued to write.
+From the autumn of 1919, Ackerley attended Magdalene College, Cambridge, where he was in the same year as Patrick Blackett, Geoffrey Webb and Kingsley Martin.
+After graduating with a third-class degree in English in 1921, he moved to London, where he enjoyed the cosmopolitan capital and continued to write.
 In 1923 his play The Prisoners of War was included in a collection of young British writers, so he began to receive some recognition.

 He met E. M. Forster and other literary bright lights, but was lonely, despite numerous sexual partners.
 With his play having trouble finding a producer and feeling generally adrift and distant from his family, Ackerley turned to Forster for guidance.
-Forster, whom he knew from A Passage to India, arranged a position as secretary to the Maharaja of Chhatarpur.
+Forster, whom he knew from A Passage to India, arranged a position as secretary to the Maharaja of Chhatarpur, Vishwanath Singh.

 Ackerley spent about five months in India, which was still under British rule.
 He developed a strong distaste for the several Anglo-Indians (British people living in India) he met.
 Ackerley's comic memoir Hindoo Holiday explores some of his experiences.
 The Maharaja was homosexual, and His Majesty's obsessions and dalliances, along with Ackerley's observations about Anglo-Indians, account for much of the humour of the work.

-In England, Prisoners of War was finally produced in 1925, to some acclaim.
+In England, The Prisoners of War was finally produced in 1925, to some acclaim.
 Its run began at The Three Hundred Club on 5 July 1925, then transferred to the Playhouse Theatre on 31 August.
 Ackerley enjoyed his success, returning to London to carouse with its theatrical crowd.
 Through Cambridge friends, he met John Gielgud and other rising stars of the stage.

 In 1928 Ackerley joined the staff of the British Broadcasting Corporation (BBC).
 He worked in the Talks Department, which arranged radio lectures by prominent scholars and public figures.
 He helped to create the new department, which had an extensive influence on British literary and cultural life.

 In 1935 Ackerley was appointed Literary Editor of the BBC's magazine The Listener.
 He served in this position until 1959, discovering and promoting many younger writers, including W. H. Auden, Christopher Isherwood, Philip Larkin, and Stephen Spender.

 Ackerley was one of Francis King's two mentors (the other being C. H. B. Kitchin).